dudeofea/dudeofea.github.io/_posts/2012-09-01-Arduino-Pedal.markdown

 **END OF POST**

-Archived from my previous website
+Archived from my previous website.
+Still have the working pedal, haven't touched it in awhile.
+I'm on to other musical things now.